Gary Stewart (singer): Peak of career

-Later career and death
+Later career

 Though his late 1970s albums were well received by critics and his core fans, Stewart never established a large rapport with the general music audience.
 He was often labeled as "too country" for rock listeners and "too rock" for country fans.
 In 1980, he released the Chips Moman-produced Cactus and a Rose which featured Southern rockers Gregg Allman, Dickey Betts, Mike Lawler, and Bonnie Bramlett.
 It did not garner much airplay and RCA teamed Stewart up with songwriter Dean Dillon for a pair of duet records.
 Soon after, Stewart returned to Florida, where alcoholism and drug use kept him from recording for much of the 1980s.
 His son, Gary Joseph Stewart, committed suicide late in the decade as well.
 Stewart signed with the HighTone label in 1988 and recorded three albums over the next five years.
 These albums included fan favorites like the minor hit "An Empty Glass (That's the Way the Day Ends)" (written by Stewart and Dillon), "Let's Go Jukin'" (written by Stewart and Betts), and "Brand New Whiskey" (written by Stewart and his wife).

 Stewart continued to tour through the 1990s, playing venues such as Fort Worth's Billy Bob's Texas several times a year.
 During this time, Bob Dylan, while touring with Tom Petty in Florida, drove out of his way to meet Stewart, "confessing that he'd played Stewart's ode to marital malaise 'Ten Years of This' over and over, the record casting a spell over him."
 In 2003, Stewart released Live at Billy Bob's Texas, his first album in ten years and his first-ever live album.
 Reviewers at Allmusic gave it good marks.